 Hiring hybrid or remote employees through First Ascent equips employers with a pool of graduates adept at excelling in various environments.
 This translates to increased productivity, wider talent selection, and enhanced employee retention - all of which contribute to a more agile and competitive business landscape.

-First Ascent provides recent graduates with resources to succeed in remote and hybrid environments.
+First Ascent provides recent graduates with resources to succeed in hybrid and remote environments.
 Program participants will thrive, both personally and professionally, through a large community of remote workers, access to co-working space, mentors, and a remote worker certificate —which means higher productivity and retention for employers!

 First Ascent enables your employees to:

-Master the foundational aspects of remote work, from optimizing workflows and schedules to creating a productive physical workspace, ensuring they’re equipped for success in any location.
+Master the foundational aspects of hybrid and remote work, from optimizing workflows and schedules to creating a productive physical workspace, ensuring they’re equipped for success in any location.

 Strengthen team dynamics, ensure high productivity through strategic time and project management, and create a sense of camaraderie on dispersed teams.